 This project received a high appraisal from the hackathon judges and got “The Best Business Case” award during the 48-hour IoT Hackathon.
 However, our efforts didn’t stop here as we saw room for the further improvements.

 Computer Vision solution and machine learning

-Another complementary solution for the MyParking project was to use video surveillance cameras in the parking lots.
+Another complementary solution based on our computer vision project ideas for MyParking was to use video surveillance cameras in the parking lots.
 They would also deliver information about the position of parked cars and vacant places to the cloud.
 However, it allowed extracting more data and, as a result, broadening the functionality of the system.